-The safety profile of Voxzogo in clinical studies involving children aged 2 to <5 years was similar to that observed in older children (see section 5.1 Pharmacodynamic Properties).
-No data are available for children under the age of 2 years.
+The safety and efficacy of Voxzogo in the overall paediatric population is supported by studies performed in patients 0.3 to 15 years of age.
+The safety profile of Voxzogo in clinical studies involving children aged 0.3 to < 5 years was similar to that observed in older children. (see section 5.1 Pharmacodynamic Properties).